 \begin{theorem} Given a satisfiable but unrealizable specification $\langle \phi^\env, \phi^\sys\rangle$ Algorithm~\ref{alg:Refinements} terminates with a realizable specification $\langle \phi^{\env'} , \phi^\sys\rangle$. \end{theorem}

-To prove this, it is sufficient to show that both the recursion in Algorithm~\ref{alg:Refinements} and the iteration over unrollings in Algorithm~\ref{alg:InterpolationBasedSynthesis} reach the respective termination conditions.
+\proof To prove this, it is sufficient to show that the iteration in Algorithm~\ref{alg:Refinements} reaches its termination conditions.
+The argument we carry out mirrors the one for proving the termination of Abstract Learning Framework algorithms presented in \cite{Loding2016}.

 In the following arguments, we will refer to the recursion tree of Algorithm~\ref{alg:Refinements}.
 Each node is associated with the candidate assumption tested in one specific call of \textbf{CounterstrategyGuidedRefinements}.
 The root corresponds to the initial assumption; every internal node symbolizes an unrealizable assumptions refinement; the children of an internal node correspond to the alternative refinements that rule out the relevant counterstrategy.
 The leaves represent alternative realizable assumption refinements returned by the algorithm.
 We will show that this tree has finite depth and breadth.

-Let us consider the number of children $n_C$ of an internal node (the subscript $C$ indicates the counterstrategy computed in that internal node).
-It consists of the maximum number of refinements that are generated from a single counterstrategy.
-Assuming that the maximum unrolling degree is finite (we will see that later in this section), denoted $u_{C,MAX}$, the maximum number of refinements generated from $C$ can be computed by counting the maximum number of disjuncts in (\ref{eq:Refinements}).
-Suppose $|S_{u_{C,MAX}}|$ denotes the number of distinct states in the unrolled counterplay, then $n_C \leq |S_{u_{C,MAX}}| + 2$: we count one initial condition, one fairness condition and $|S_{u_{C,MAX}}|$ invariants.
-Given that every node has a finite number of children, the breadth of each level in the tree is also finite.
+Let us consider the number of children $n_\counterstrategy$ of an internal node (the subscript $\counterstrategy$ refers to the counterstrategy computed in that internal node).
+It corresponds to the maximum number of refinements that are generated from a single counterstrategy.
+Formula (\ref{eq:Refinements}) allows the extraction of one initial condition, one fairness condition and $|\states_p|$ invariants; therefore:

 We now consider the depth.
-The algorithm keeps refining a computed assumption until the property becomes realizable (in case the returned refinement is \emph{false}, then the property is realizable, and therefore the algorithm reaches a \true\ leaf).
-Given the soundness property, at each step every refinement excludes the latest computed counterstrategy; since this counterstrategy satisfies all the previously computed refinements by definition, the new refinement cannot be equivalent to any of the previous refinements along the same branch.
+The algorithm keeps refining a computed assumption until the property becomes realizable (in case the returned refinement is \emph{false}, then the property is realizable).
+Given the soundness property (Theorem~\ref{th:soundness}), at each step every refinement excludes the latest computed counterstrategy; since this counterstrategy satisfies all the previously computed refinements by definition, the new refinement cannot be equivalent to any of the previous refinements along the same branch.